Turning a negative into a positive: Mom organizes 'Pay it Forward Bike Drive' after daughter's bike was stolen

 MARICOPA, Ariz. — After Leatrice Smiley's 13-year-old girl's new bicycle was stolen from her school's campus in August, she turned to social media to ask others for help.

-The post gained a ton of attention and an outpouring of support from strangers asking to purchase a new bike for her daughter.
+The post gained a ton of attention and an outpouring of support from strangers asking to purchase or donate a new bike for her daughter.

 "I posted asking people if anyone comes home with a bike, please return," she said.
 "A lot of people wanted to help, they wanted to donate a bike to her, one gentleman said I'll buy her a new bike and lock but instead I wanted to wait a couple of days and see if it turned up."

-Instead, Smiley decided to turn the negative into a positive opportunity to give back.
+Smiley, however, decided to use that support, turning the negative into a positive opportunity to give back.
 From that, came the idea to give bikes to kids who really need them.

 She turned to social media again but this time with a different message.
 She asked for donations to help make this idea, a reality.